YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - **gtm_tmp** - socket files used for communication between gtmsecshr and YottaDB/GT.M processes go here.
 All processes that use an installation of YottaDB/GT.M should have the same value of this environment variable.
 We suggest /tmp/fis-gtm/$gtmver or /var/tmp/fis-gtm/$gtmver depending on your operating system and your local standards.

-- **gtmver** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by gtmprofile.
+- **gtmver** (not used by YottaDB/GT.M directly) – part of a default YottaDB/GT.M environment set by ydb_env_set.

 - **LC_CTYPE** - a standard system environment variable used to specify a locale.
 When $gtm_chset has the value "UTF-8", $LC_CTYPE must specify a UTF-8 locale (e.g., "en_US.utf8").

-YottaDB/GT.M directly or indirectly uses a number of other environment variables that are not touched by gtmprofile (they can be set before or after gtmprofile is sourced).
+YottaDB/GT.M directly or indirectly uses a number of other environment variables that are not touched by ydb_env_set (they can be set before or after ydb_env_set is sourced).
 These are documented in the Administration and Operations Guide.
 Some worth noting are:

 - **gtm_badchar** is used to initialize the setting of the VIEW command that determines whether YottaDB/GT.M should raise an error when it encounters an illegal UTF-8 character sequence.